jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 of gene presence given the higher whole-reference depth coverages in this dataset.
-Given that sections of amylase-binding protein genes is present in other genes, we wanted to find all possible 'amylase-binding-protein gene'-like sequences in the superrefenece, to maximise our sensitivity in finding related reads.
+Given that sections of amylase-binding protein genes is present in other genes, we wanted to find all possible 'amylase-binding-protein gene'-like sequences in the super-reference, to maximise our sensitivity in finding related reads.

-For this we can recover all amylase-like reads in our superreference with the tool panX, using the Genbank files for each reference.
+For this we can recover all amylase-like reads in our super-reference with the tool panX, using the Genbank files for each reference.

 ```bash